vyadh/donkeysql/README.md

 -------------------

-The above examples assume a good connection pooling library such as [HikariCP][1] is being used, as this allows us to create and close a connection on the callers behalf without being concerned about the connection management overhead.
+The above examples assume a good connection pooling library such as [HikariCP][1] is being used, as this allows us to create and close the `Connection` on the callers behalf without being concerned about the connection management overhead.

 The connection can also be specified explicitly such as the following.